 ** This must include the time for manual response

-STEP 2.7.5 - PROBABILITY OF NON-SUPPRESSION
+0609F.7-05 GUIDANCE FOR STEP 2.7.5 - PROBABILITY OF NON-SUPPRESSION

 The purpose of Step 2.7.5 is to estimate the overall probability of fire suppression failure.
 Failure in this context means that suppression was not achieved before the FDS of interest is reached.
 If the FDS is reached before suppression, then in the SDP context, fire suppression has failed to prevent fire-induced damage consistent with the postulated FDS scenario.